jpalin/R-Figure-examples/README.md

 This repository shows some example R and Python figures I have created throughout both my professional career and academic studies.

 ## Clinical Trials (R programming)
-Below are some of examples of clinical trial analyses, these figures submitted to the pharma company working on the development of a novel therapy.
+Below are some of examples of clinical trial analyses, these figures submitted to a major pharma company working on the development of a novel therapy.
 Note the data has been replaced with dummy data.

 <img width="1021" height="628" alt="image" src="https://github.com/user-attachments/assets/b6d58285-406d-474f-a95e-587ca39765df" />
 <img width="967" height="608" alt="image" src="https://github.com/user-attachments/assets/22f23149-e83c-4b8c-b078-a6d7745fc4ae" />